bhnord/activities/events.md

 ### Swing Dance Lessons

 Boston Swing Central is a dancer-formed, non-profit, volunteer-run organization dedicated to promoting positive and fun swing dancing experiences in Boston.

-### 8 Winter Day Trips from Boston

-Winter in Boston gets a lot of flak, but there’s a lot to enjoy about the chilly months here in the Hub.

 ### 8 Board Game Nights in Boston